Why Would Anyone Pay You Commission to Handle Speaking Inquiries You Didn’t Find?

 Excellent followup requires:

-1. an average of 11 touchpoints which equates to approximately 2-3 hours, spread out over 4-6 weeks, for EVERY SINGLE inquiry.
+1. An average of 11 ADDITIONAL touchpoints beyond the initial inquiry reply.
+That work equates to approximately 2-3 hours, spread out over 4-6 weeks, for EVERY SINGLE inquiry.

 2. If the inquiry came from a reputable speaker bureau or agency, I add them to the client’s agency contact list, and provide commission details.
 I also ask them to consider adding my client to their roster of non-exclusive speakers and provide all the assets to create a compelling online profile for my client.